riceissa/issarice.com/wiki/installing-haskell.md

 ---
-title: Installing Haskell (on Debian)
+title: Installing Haskell
-description: steps for installing the lastest version of Haskell on Debian Stable
+description: steps for installing the lastest version of Haskell on Debian stable or any compatible system
 tags: debian, haskell, linux
 creation-date: 2014-09-14
 last-major-revision-date: 2014-09-14